Natsulus/OPSB-Central/beginners-guide.md

 ## Building Down
 You may not have noticed, but if you press F3 you'll see that you're at around y128 and might wonder how to build down, here's how.

+How to Build Down Answer: https://gaming.stackexchange.com/a/35201

-INSERT Guide to Build Down
+[Guide to Build Down will be posted here with images at a later date]

 ## Conclusion
 As you'll see, the process is fairly simple.
 Mine ores, sell them, then buy blocks from `/warp shop` and build your island.
 This is just a beginner guide to get you started so if you want to know more, I recommend checking out the other guides such as: TBA